Nurettin Baransel: Career

 Baransel started his career in 1912 after obtaining his graduation.
 He was appointed in the Army as a team, adjutant and company commander until 1919.
+He participated in the World War I and the Turkish War of Independence.

 He commanded the 7th Aircraft Company Command, Eskişehir Aircraft Station Command, Air Detachment Chief of Staff, General Staff Air Control Command, İzmir Air Group Command, 69th Regiment Battalion Command, 7th and 8th Corps.
 He also commanded the 11th Regiment of the Third Division, 13th Regiment of the 5th Division, Ağrı Border Brigade Command, and became faculty member of the Turkish War Academies.

 As a brigadier general he served as deputy commander of the 1st Cavalry Division.
-As a major general, he commanded the 5th, 16th, 17th and 22nd DDivisions of the Land Forces, in addition to serving as chief of staff of the 1st Army.
+After his promotion to major general, he was commander of the 16th, 5th, 22nd and 17th divisions between 1941 and 1947, and finally chief of staff of the 1st Army.
 As a lieutenant general, he commanded the 3rd, 6th Corps, in addition to serving as deputy commander of the Third Army.

-He participated in the World War I and the Turkish War of Independence.